americocunhajr/DynaMoDE/README.md

    cd STONEHENGE/STONEHENGE-1.0
    ```

-**STONEHENGE** can be used to simulate, optimize, control, and visualize the dynamics of bistable piezoelectric-magneto-elastic energy harvesters.
+**DynaMoDE** can be used to simulate, optimize, control, and visualize the dynamics of bistable piezoelectric-magneto-elastic energy harvesters.
 Detailed usage instructions and examples are provided within the code comments and the provided documentation.

 ### Documentation
-The routines in **STONEHENGE** are well-commented to explain their functionality.
+The routines in **DynaMoDE** are well-commented to explain their functionality.
 Each routine includes a description of its purpose, as well as inputs and outputs.
 Detailed documentation can be found within the code comments.
 An user-manual is available showing the package functionalities.

 ### Reproducibility
-Simulations done with **STONEHENGE** are fully reproducible.
+Simulations done with **DynaMoDE** are fully reproducible.
 You can find a fully reproducible capsule of the simulations on <a href="https://codeocean.com/capsule/4891890/tree/v1" target="_blank">CodeOcean</a>.

 ### Authors
-- João Pedro C. V. Norenberg
-- João Victor L. L. Peterson
-- Vinicius G. Lopes
-- Roberto Luo
-- Leonardo de la Roca
-- Marcelo Pereira
-- José Geraldo Telles Ribeiro
+- Lucas Simon Araújo
+- Samuel da Silva
 - Americo Cunha Jr

-### Citing STONEHENGE
+### Citing DynaMoDE
-If you use **STONEHENGE** in your research, please cite the following publication:
+If you use **DynaMoDE** in your research, please cite the following publication:
 - *J. P. Norenberg, J. V. L. L. Peterson, V. G. Lopes, R. Luo, L. de la Roca, M. Pereira, J. G. Telles Ribeiro, A. Cunha Jr, STONEHENGE - Suite for Nonlinear Analysis of Energy Harvesting Systems, Software Impacts, 10:100161, 2021 http://dx.doi.org/10.1016/j.simpa.2021.100161*

 ```
-@article{STONEHENGE2021,
-   author       = {J. P. Norenberg and J. V. L. L. Peterson and V. G. Lopes and R. Luo and L. de la Roca and M. Pereira and J. G. {Telles Ribeiro} and A. Cunha Jr}, title        = { {STONEHENGE} - {S}uite for {N}onlinear {A}nalysis of {E}nergy {H}arvesting {S}ystems}, year         = {2021}, journal      = {Software Impacts}, volume.      = {10}, pages        = {100161}, note         = {10.1016/j.simpa.2021.100161},
+@article{DynaMoDE2024,
+   author       = "{L. S. Ara\'{u}jo and S. {da Silva} and A. {Cunha~Jr}}", title        = {~},
+   year         = {2024},
+   journal      = {~},
+   volume.      = {~},
+   pages        = {~},
+   note         = {~},
 }
 ```

 ### License

-**STONEHENGE** is released under the MIT license.
+**DynaMoDE** is released under the MIT license.
 See the LICENSE file for details.
 All new contributions must be made under the MIT license.

 <img src="logo/mit_license_red.png" width="10%">